 Israel in Egypt:

 When God delivered his people from bondage in Egypt, He struck that country with devastating plagues.
-Interestingly, several of these same plagues appear again in the book of Revelation.
+Interestingly, several of these same plagues reoccur in the book of Revelation.
 God’s people were right there in Egypt even as God was carrying out these plagues.

 But on that day I will set apart the land of Goshen, where my people dwell, so that no swarms of flies shall be there, that you may know that I am the LORD in the midst of the earth.
 23 Thus I will put a division between my people and your people.
 Tomorrow this sign shall happen.
 (Exodus 8:22-23 ESV)